 “Self- Regulation is how we manage stress.” – Dr. Stuart Shanker

-Dr. Stuart Shanker, Founder and Visionary of The MEHRIT Centre defines stress as: anything that requires our internal system to burn energy in order to maintain some sort of internal balance.
+Whether it’s rushing to work, meeting a deadline or planning a trip, stress is something we all encounter on a daily basis, regardless of our age.
+Even babies experience all sorts of stress, beginning in the womb and when they enter the world.
+Dr. Stuart Shanker, the founder and Science Director of the Self-Regulation Institute defines stress as: anything that requires our internal system to burn energy in order to maintain some sort of internal balance.
 What he means by internal system is our autonomic nervous system (ANS).
-Stress has a physiological affect on our bodies, can be both positive and negative and vary from person to person (See: Stress & Stressors).
-When we talk about stress, we must also talk about how we manage it.
-This is called: Self-Regulation.
+Stress has a physiological affect on our bodies and can both positive and negative and varies from person to person (See: Stress & Stressors).
+When we talk about stress, we also have to talk about how we manage it.
+This is called self-regulation.

 Dr. Stuart Shanker defines self-regulation simply as: how we manage stress.
 This is where our autonomic nervous system comes into play.
 Our autonomic nervous system is responsible for regulating many of the functions, organs and muscles in our body.
 Some of the functions it is responsible for regulating include our: